-Initially, the Joint General Staff of the North Vietnamese Army gave order to the Highlands B3 Front Command to conquer the Central Highlands by taking Pleiku City, where II Corps Headquarters was located, by the end of 1965 or the beginning of 1966.
-In order to have sufficient forces to implement this plan, the Joint General Staff of the North Vietnam Army reinforced the two 32nd Regiment and 33rd Regiments already operating in the Central Highlands with 66th Regiment belonging to 304th Division.
-The 66th Regiment departed from its base camp on August 15, 1965 and planned to infiltrate South Vietnam through the Ho Chi Minh Trail and to reach its destination by December 1965.
+Initially, the Joint General Staff of the North Vietnamese Army gave orders to the Highlands B3 Front Command to conquer the Central Highlands by taking Pleiku City, where II Corps Headquarters was located, by the end of 1965 or the beginning of 1966.
+To have sufficient forces to implement this plan, the Joint General Staff of the North Vietnam Army reinforced the two 32nd Regiment and 33rd Regiments already operating in the Central Highlands with 66th Regiment belonging to 304th Division.
+The 66th Regiment departed from its base camp on August 15, 1965, and planned to infiltrate South Vietnam through the Ho Chi Minh Trail and to reach its destination by December 1965.

-But when the United States commenced introducing US 1st Air Cavalry into South Vietnam at Quinhon port in the beginning of October in preparation to move up to the Central Highlands to reinforce II Corps, Highlands B3 Front Command received the order to implement the Winter Spring Campaign within the month of October before the troops of US 1st Air Cavalry were ready for combat, although the troops of 66th Regiment were at their midway and even if they were to speed up their steps, they would be able to arrive at Chu Pong-Ia Drang rear bases no earlier than the beginning of November.
-Consequently, Highlands B3 Front Command was forced to launch Pleime Campaign with a weaker force composed of two main units, 32nd Regiment and 33rd Regiment.
+But when the United States commenced introducing US 1st Air Cavalry into South Vietnam at Quinhon port at the beginning of October in preparation to move up to the Central Highlands to reinforce II Corps, Highlands B3 Front Command received the order to implement the Winter-Spring Campaign within the month of October before the troops of US 1st Air Cavalry were ready for combat, although the troops of 66th Regiment were at their midway and, even if they were to speed up their steps, they would be able to arrive at Chu Pong-Ia Drang rear bases no earlier than the beginning of November.
+Consequently, Highlands B3 Front Command was forced to launch the Pleime Campaign with a weaker force composed of two main units, 32nd Regiment, and 33rd Regiment.

 First of all, Colonel Ha Vi Tung, B3 Front Command Chief of Staff, used the "one main attack and two diversionary attacks" tactic aiming at weakening the enemy forces with two battlefronts: the first one at Hoai An District, Binh Dinh Province, and the second one at Pleime, with the main attack to be at Pleiku.

-In order to force Colonel Hieu to send the relief force by land, instead of by air, Colonel Tung placed two companies of the 14.5 mm anti-aircraft battalion around Pleime camp to shoot down helicopters transporting troops coming to rescue the camp.
-This tactic would allow him to destroy the relief force more easily and to decimate II Corps troops more rapidly.
+To force Colonel Hieu to send the relief force by land, instead of by air, Colonel Tung placed two companies of the 14.5 mm anti-aircraft battalion around Pleime camp to shoot down helicopters transporting troops coming to rescue the camp.
+This tactic would allow him to destroy the relief force more efficiently and to decimate II Corps troops more rapidly.

 When he noticed that the VC attacked Pleime camp with the size of a regiment and yet did not exert effort to overrun it immediately, Colonel Hieu knew right away that Colonel Tung was applying the "attack the camp in order to destroy the relief force" tactic, aiming at exerting enough pressure on the camp to lure the main force out of Pleiku City in order to destroy it with ease.
 And when he noticed that Colonel Tung used 33rd Regiment, which was a regiment relatively inexperienced in combat for newly infiltrated in the highlands, to attack Pleime camp while he used 32nd Regiment, which was more experienced, having been in South Vietnam since January 1965 and having conducted several battles in Kontum and Pleiku, such as Plei Kleng (3/65), Le Thanh (6/65), and Duc Co (8/65), to set up ambush, Colonel Hieu concluded that Colonel Tung's main attack was aimed at the relief force, and his secondary attack was aimed at Pleime camp.